dendriel/rozsa-template-processor/README.md

   - SORT {set} [ASC|DESC]
   - SORT {set} AS {key} ON {key.prop} [ASC|DESC]

+### Context Enrichment

+It is possible to use the `SET` transformation to create custom context variables directly from the template specification.

+This is useful because it allows reducing the template pollution with the expression and duplicated entries.

+Instead, one can define beforehand, at the start of the template, all necessary transformations or expressions and save it to new variables which will be available in the context.

+- SET
+  - SET {some-expression} AS {new_var_name}

+Examples available at the `set_var_scenarios.txt` testing scenarios.

 ## Context Variables

 Context variables allow the template to refer to dynamic context passed to the processor in runtime.